 THE ARRIVAL (2006)

-it’s the story of a man who immigrates to a new land in the hope of making a better life for his family. the new city/country/place in which the nameless protagonist tries to find his way is full of architecture, objects, and animals that have the strange logic of dreams. this allows the reader to experience something of the wonder and fear of being a stranger in a strange land. the man finds people who become something like friends, as fleeting as their moments of connection are, and they find ways of being understood to each other. some of these people are fellow immigrants, and their own stories play out in haunting silent flashbacks.
+It’s the story of a man who immigrates to a new land in the hope of making a better life for his family.
+The new city/country/place in which the nameless protagonist tries to find his way is full of architecture, objects, and animals that have the strange logic of dreams.
+This allows the reader to experience something of the wonder and fear of being a stranger in a strange land.
+The man finds people who become something like friends, as fleeting as their moments of connection are, and they find ways of being understood to one other.
+Some of these people are fellow immigrants, and their own stories play out in haunting silent flashbacks.

 WE HAVE ALWAYS LIVED IN THE CASTLE (1962)

-this works as an interesting companion piece to lynda barry’s cruddy. here again is a female, teenage narrator with a somewhat skewed worldview she takes her time explaining. mary katherine (often called “merricat”) is one of the most fascinating unreliable narrators i’ve encountered in any book i’ve read. she practices her own brand of sympathetic witchcraft, feels protective toward her older sister constance (who hasn’t left the house in six years), listens to the stories her cat jonas tells her (“all cat stories start with this statement: ‘my mother, who was the first cat, told me this…'”), and harbours a violent contempt for anyone and anything that threatens to encroach upon the isolation she lives in with constance, jonas, and her sickly uncle julian.
+This works as an interesting companion piece to lynda barry’s Cruddy.
+Here again is a teenage narrator with a somewhat skewed worldview she takes her time explaining.
+Mary Katherine (often called “Merricat”) is one of the most fascinating unreliable narrators I’ve encountered in any book I’ve read.
+She practices her own brand of sympathetic witchcraft, feels protective toward her older sister Constance (who hasn’t left the house in six years), listens to the stories her cat Jonas tells her (“All cat stories start with this statement: ‘My mother, who was the first cat, told me this…'”), and harbours a violent contempt for anyone and anything that threatens to encroach upon the isolation she lives in with Constance, Jonas, and her sickly Uncle Julian.

-shirley jackson is probably best known for the lottery — a hugely-influential, often-imitated (if not outright plagiarized) short story that’s an abject lesson in how to build tension at an almost subliminal level while working up to a horrifying reveal. i think that short story reads something like a dress rehearsal for this book, which ratchets up the unease, madness, paranoia, and persecution to a whole new level of intensity.
+Shirley Jackson is probably best known for The Lottery — a hugely-influential, often-imitated (if not outright plagiarized) short story that’s an object lesson in how to build tension at an almost subliminal level while working up to a horrifying reveal.
+I think that short story reads something like a dress rehearsal for this book, which ratchets up the unease, madness, paranoia, and persecution to a whole new level of intensity.

 SLEEPWALK AND OTHER STORIES (1997)

-some of the characters are not very likable at all, and many of the stories have brutal endings that range from “this is painfully real” to “my skin is crawling”. of the sixteen in this book, i counted two that end on a somewhat hopeful note, and one of those is debatable. i can handle that kind of grimness…though “pink frosting” is disturbing stuff, capturing the horror, senselessness, and awful stupidity of random violence in just two pages. don’t read that one if you’re in a squeamish frame of mind.
+Some of the characters are not very likeable at all, and many of the stories have brutal endings that range from “this is painfully real” to “my skin is crawling”.
+Of the sixteen in this book, I counted two that end on a somewhat hopeful note, and one of those is debatable.
+I can handle that kind of grimness…though “Pink Frosting” is disturbing stuff, capturing the horror, senselessness, and awful stupidity of random violence in just two pages.
+Don’t read that one if you’re in a squeamish frame of mind.

-“lunch break” is devastating in a different, quieter way. likewise with “supermarket”, in which (SPOILER!
+“Lunch Break” is devastating in a different, quieter way.
+Likewise with “Supermarket”, in which (SPOILER!
 SPOILER!
-THIS IS A GODDAMN SPOILER!
-DRINK A PRUNE JUICE AND CUCUMBER SMOOTHIE AND SKIP TO THE NEXT PARAGRAPH IF YOU DON’T WANT TO BE SPOILED!) a friendly blind man is helped by the same young woman every time he visits the grocery store. you start to think she’s something of an ally. then you see her outside of the store, walking with a friend. she notices the blind man coming her way, and she stops speaking so he won’t recognize her and she won’t have to acknowledge him when she isn’t obligated to.
+THIS IS A SPOILER!
+DRINK A PRUNE JUICE AND CUCUMBER SMOOTHIE AND SKIP TO THE NEXT PARAGRAPH IF YOU DON’T WANT TO BE SPOILED!) a friendly blind man is helped by the same young woman every time he visits the grocery store.
+You start to think she’s something of an ally.
+Then you see her outside of the store, walking with a friend.
+She notices the blind man coming her way, and she stops speaking so he won’t recognize her and she won’t have to acknowledge him when she isn’t obligated to.

-i’m glad i read this one, but by the time i was finished i felt a great need to watch a youtube video of a kitten doing something cute, to remind myself that there are creatures in this world that aren’t thoroughly selfish and shitty.
+I’m glad I read this one, but by the time I was finished I felt a great need to watch a YouTube video of a kitten doing something cute, to remind myself there are creatures in this world that aren’t thoroughly selfish and shitty.